hydroper-com/docs/misc/company-log.md

 ## 2012

-Somewhere in 2012, I, Matheus Dias de Souza, initiated a YouTube channel called *Klaider Klai*¹ demonstrating Android apps and several games.
+Somewhere in 2012, I, Matheus Dias de Souza, initiated a YouTube channel called *Klaider Klai*¹ recording Android apps and several gameplays.

 > **Note**¹: After a personal problem in 2013, the channel was handed to a random person who uploaded no content and changed the channel's name and description.
 > All videos were uploaded by me, except the last video on the Grand Fantasia gameplay.